Energy Excursions

 Incorrect

-What energy source is the least water intensive?
+Table B: What energy source is the most water intensive?

 Nuclear